rule

 Canto 10

-(37) Going then to that spot in the forest said She, getting proud, to Krishna: 'I cannot move on, please carry Me to wherever You want'.
+(37) Thereupon going to that spot in the forest, she got proud and said to Krishna: 'I cannot move on, please carry me wherever You want to go.'

-(39) 'O Master, o Lover, o Dearest, where are You, where are You?
-O mighty armed One, please My friend show Yourself to Me, Your wretched maidservant!'
+(39) 'Oh Master, oh Lover, oh Dearest, where are You, where are You?
+Oh mighty armed One, please my friend, show Yourself to me, Your wretched maidservant!'

 next